m-rzeszotarski/BeerRate/README.md

 ## Packages

-For this project I used few additional packages
+For this project I used few additional packages LIST

 ## Beer Rating Classes